 What kinds of jobs and salaries do Cal graduates get starting out?

-Based on our annual survey of recent graduates, the What Can I Do with a Major in... of our website profiles 78 Cal majors, including information about graduates’ initial employment choices in 2003-2009, as well as the range of salaries they reported earning.
+Our annual First Destination Survey of recent graduates profiles 78 Cal majors, including information about graduates’ initial employment choices in 2017-2019, as well as the range of salaries they reported earning.

 How important is GPA in finding employment?

 A growing number of employers want to know the academic standing and strengths of their applicants and require students to submit transcripts.
 Some employers set minimal academic standards At the same time, applicants’ skills and experience, as well as how they present themselves at interviews, strongly influence employers’ hiring decisions.